stakater/Forecastle/README.md

 #### Step 2: Update configmap

-In the Forecastle configmap modify the `namespaces.conf` key with a comma separated list of namespaces which you want Forecastle to watch.
+In the Forecastle configmap modify the `namespaceSelector` key with a list of namespaces which you want Forecastle to watch.
+Refer to [this](#namespace-selector) for instructions.

 And enjoy!